top of page

 History

-In 2017, Chile’s Ministry of the Environment and the local office of the Wildlife Conservation Society (WCS Chile) visited the Costa Rica Forever environmental fund, with the support of the Walton Family Foundation.
-At the beginning of 2018, a public-private working table was established at the request of the environmental organizations WWF, WCS Chile and Oceana and coordinated by Chile’s Ministry of the Environment.
-Subsequently, the work team was strengthened with the integration of two State’s offices: the National Forestry Corporation (CONAF) and the National Fisheries and Aquaculture Service (SERNAPESCA), as well as two additional civil organizations, The Nature Conservancy and the National Committee for Defense of Flora and Fauna (CODEFF).
+In 2017, the Ministry of the Environment and the Wildlife Conservation Society (WCS Chile) visited the Costa Rica Forever environmental fund, with support from the Walton Family Foundation.
+Then, in early 2018, a public-private working group was established at the request of the environmental organizations WWF, WCS Chile, and Oceana, and coordinated by the Ministry of the Environment.
+Subsequently, the working group was strengthened with the addition of the National Forestry Corporation (CONAF) and the National Fisheries and Aquaculture Service (SERNAPESCA) from the government, as well as two additional civil society organizations: The Nature Conservancy and the National Committee for the Defense of Flora and Fauna (CODEFF).

-Over four years of intense work, this broad group designed Fondo Naturaleza Chile, thanks to the support of WWF experts at a national and global level, who had led similar processes in Latin America, Africa and Asia.
-This work was also possible thanks to the funding from The David and Lucile Packard Foundation and the Inter-American Development Bank (IDB).
-Fondo Naturaleza Chile was formally incorporated in September 2021 and in October of that same year it was admitted as a member of the Network of Environmental Funds of Latin America and the Caribbean (RedLAC).
-In March 2021, a governance of experts from various sectors, including civil society and the territories, was consolidated.
+Over four years of intensive work, this large group designed the Chile Nature Fund, with the support of WWF experts at the national and global levels, who had led similar initiatives in Latin America, Africa, and Asia, and funding from The David and Lucile Packard Foundation and the Inter-American Development Bank (IDB).
+The Chile Nature Fund was formally established in September 2021 and in October of that same year was admitted as a member of the Latin American and Caribbean Network of Environmental Funds (RedLAC).
+In March 2021, a governance structure comprised of experts from diverse sectors, including civil society and local communities, was consolidated.

 Effective conservation: We integrate multiple capacities associated with biodiversity management (governance, administration, financing, planning and management), to strengthen conservation initiatives and perpetuate successful actions.

-Public-private collaboration: Since our inception, we have fostered collaborative work strategies, based on alliances that allow the active involvement of a wide network of public, private, scientific and community actors.
+Public-private collaboration: Since our inception, we have promoted collaborative work strategies, based on alliances that allow the active involvement of a broad network of public, private, scientific and community actors.

-Activate greater funding: We seek to activate greater funding through different financial instruments, which will allow us to complement public efforts on financing conservation.
+Activate more funding: We seek to activate more funding through different financial instruments, which will allow us to complement the State's efforts in conservation.

-Benefits for the territories: We focus our impact on local territories, strengthening the capacities of local organizations and communities devoted to conservation, so they become participants and beneficiaries of the projects we fund.
+Benefit in the territories : We focus our impact on the territories, strengthening the capacities of conservation organizations and local communities, so that they in turn become participants and beneficiaries of projects whose objective is to conserve nature.

-Long-term vision: We plan our actions with future vision, understanding that in order to achieve effective conservation, financial support must also be long-term.
+Long-term vision: We plan our actions with a forward-looking perspective, understanding that, to achieve effective conservation, financial support must also be long-term.

 conaf.jpg